rande/swCombinePlugin/README.md

     - swPassDriver : do nothing, use this if you want to combine your files with no optimizations

   - Javascript
-    - swDriverGoogleClosureCompilerApi : use google closure algorithm
+    - swDriverGoogleClosureCompilerApi : use google closure algorithm (remote)
+    - swDriverGoogleClosureCompilerJar : use google closure algorithm (local, require java)
     - swDriverJSMin : use JSMin algorithm
     - swDriverJSMinPlus : user JSMin+ algorithm